52North/OGITO/README.md

   - styles and categories
 - only projection of map
 - technical layer for [street search](street-search) should be added to the `hiddenLayers` in the [project configuration](#project-configuration)

+### Street Search
+To activate the street search in the OGITO app a layer with street data must be provided in the QGIS-project.
+This layer **must be published as WFS** in QGIS Server (read-only).
+The [Python script for extracting road data](https://github.com/52North/OGITO/tree/ogito_global/tools/street_names) from the OpenStreetMap database can be used to generate the road data.
+See the [documentation](https://github.com/52North/OGITO/tree/ogito_global/tools/street_names) of the street.
+Additionaly street search must be configured in the [project configuration](#project-configuration).
+The `layerName` value is the name of the layer containing the street data in the QGIS project.
+The `property` value is the name of the field of the layer that contains the street names.